Rome in England 22,000 paces to London

 Latin

-Latin, the language the Romans spoke, had a lot to do with this.
+Latin, the language the Romans spoke, reflects this regularity.
 Latin sentences have a fluid structure, which means that the part each word plays and how it relates to other words is not determined by its position, only its form.
-This creates opportunities for the writer or speaker, but difficulties for the reader or listener, unless, of course, he knows grammar, another set of rules.
+This creates opportunities for the writer or speaker, but difficulties for the reader or listener, unless, of course, he or she knows grammar, another set of rules.

 Thus learning latin introduces us to a world, where there is freedom, but also a respect for its limitations.
 Very like Rome itself.